cds-snc/claim-tax-benefits-documentation/_includes/home.md

 {% include repositories.html %}
 {% endif %}

-[While this repository is no longer actively maintained](https://github.com/cds-snc/cra-claim-tax-benefits/blob/master/docs/CONTINUING-DEVELOPMENT.md), the code is open and available for demonstration purposes or reuse.
+[While this repository is no longer actively maintained](https://github.com/cds-snc/cra-claim-tax-benefits/blob/master/docs/CONTINUING-DEVELOPMENT.md), the code is open source and in the public domain — all are free to clone it and reuse it.